SouqaFintech/payhalal-prestashop-plugin/README.md

 Go to your `Prestashop Admin > Modules > Module Catalogue > search for "Payhalal" > Install Plugin`

-Once you have successfully installed the plugin, configured the plugin and entered your credentials.
+Once you have successfully installed and configured the plugin and entered your credentials.
 Refer to the screenshots below:

 ![image](https://payhalal.my/assets/images/PrestaShopSetup/prestashop1.jpeg)
 ![image](https://payhalal.my/assets/images/PrestaShopSetup/prestashop2.jpeg)